somrajgautam/somrajgautam.github.io/index.md

 ## About Me

 I am a Ph.D. student in the CSE Dept. at [IIT Jodhpur](https://iitj.ac.in/), specializing in Multimodal Document image analysis (with a focus on table image understanding).
-Before that, I obtained my Master's degree in Computer Science and Engineering at [IIT Dhanbad](https://www.iitism.ac.in/), India.
+Before that, I obtained my Master's degree in Computer Science and Engineering from [IIT Dhanbad](https://www.iitism.ac.in/), India.

 ## Research Interests

 - **Natural Language Understanding:** Indic and ASEAN Languages, Cross-Lingual Understanding
-- **Computer Vision:** Table Image Understanding, Visual Reading Comprehension, Visual Question Answering
+- **Computer Vision:** Table Image Understanding, Reading Comprehension, Visual Question Answering
 - **Machine Learning:** Active Learning

 ## News